 There’s not a whole lot to say about the Siege of Jerusalem itself; the fate of the city was sealed months earlier at the Battle of Hattin, when most of the city’s martial strength and almost its entire cadre of potential commanders was either killed or captured in the single most devastating defeat the Crusaders ever suffered.
 After Hattin, Saladin’s army scooped up Acre and then Ascalon before setting its sites on the main prize, Jerusalem, which it besieged on September 20.

 Contrary to the film, Balian and Saladin actually knew each other before they met outside the walls of Jerusalem.
-After Hattin, Balian fled to Tyre, and while he was there he asked Saladin for permission to retrieve his wife from Jerusalem.
+After Hattin (contrary to the film, Balian was at the battle), Balian fled to Tyre, and while he was there he asked Saladin for permission to retrieve his wife–Maria Comnena, who also happened to be the widow of former Jerusalem King Amalric I (d.
+1174)–from Jerusalem.
 Saladin agreed in return for Balian’s promise not to raise arms against him.
-But when Balian got to the city, the leaderless inhabitants begged him to stay and organize the defense, so Balian went to Saladin again and asked to be released from his promise.
+But when Balian got to the city, the leaderless inhabitants begged him to stay and organize the defense, so Balian went to Saladin again and asked to be released from that promise.
 Balian must have asked nicely, because not only did Saladin absolve him of his promise, but Balian’s wife, their children, and their household servants were all safely taken out of Jerusalem and delivered to Tripoli by Saladin’s men.
-Another thing you don’t see in the film is that there were Christian inhabitants of Jerusalem, Orthodox and Jacobite Syriac Christians, who actually welcomed the arrival of the Muslims, because their freedom of worship was suppressed by the Catholic Crusaders.
+Another thing you don’t see in the film is that there were Christian inhabitants of Jerusalem–Orthodox Christians, for example–who actually welcomed the arrival of the Muslims, because their freedom of worship had been suppressed by the Catholic Crusaders.

 Here’s an interesting Muslim sidelight: 2 October 1187, which was the day Saladin formally accepted Jerusalem’s surrender and entered the city, corresponds to 27 Rajab 583 on the Islamic calendar.
 27 Rajab is the day when Muhammad was said to have gone on his miraculous “nighttime journey” to Jerusalem (in the year 620 on our calendar but the year 2 BH — Before the Hijra — for Muslims).
 I’m not sure if Saladin orchestrated the terms of the surrender that way on purpose, but as a pure coincidence it seems almost too good to be true.